fa1sepr0phet/VA-Claim-Status/README.md

 4. Click on the "load unpacked" button
 5. Navigate to the folder you downloaded the files to and select all > select open/ok
 6. navigate to va.gov and go to your claim
 7. click on the extension and view the ugly data.
-The Jurisdiction will be highlighted in green, everything else is just black text.
+The Jurisdiction will be highlighted in red, everything else is just black text.

    Explaination of output: